 - Important: Complete all required steps on your online To-Do list.
 Depending on your eligibility, you may have options to enter your tax credit amount or answer questions about enrollment preferences.
 Finish the “Final review” task to complete your update or a new enrollment.

 Contact the Marketplace Call Center and a representative will help you.

 How to cancel your insurance plan without replacing it

-You can cancel a Marketplace plan without replacing it at any time.
-But there are important things to consider before you do this.
+You can cancel your Marketplace plan without replacing it at any time, but there are important things to consider before you do this:

-- If you cancel your 2015 health coverage without replacing it, you may have to pay a fee for the months you’re not covered.
-The fee in 2015 is higher than it was in 2014.
+- You may have to pay a penalty for the months you’re not covered, and for 2016, the fee is higher than ever.